David-Worboys/QTPYGUI/examples/OPMS/README.md

                     f' center;">License: {sys_consts.LICENCE}</p>'
 )
 ```
+Copy 'logo.jpg' into the project dicrectry, modify 'informative_text' and run
-and run OPMS again, select 'Help' from the menu bar and the 'About' option and
+OPMS again.
+Select 'Help' from the menu bar and the 'About' option, and this
-this windows opens:
+windows opens:

 ![](./userguide_images/about_2.png)

-Which looks so much better!
+Which to the author at least, looks so much better!

 ## OPMS Startup Configuration
 Applications need to do a number of housekeeping tasks at startup, e.g., amongst